 Assignments and Sheet Music

 I create a Google Doc for each student that serves as a lesson notebook.
 I also email handouts, sheet music, and recordings during the lessons—I ask students to join the lesson on a desktop or laptop so they can open this material in another window.
-You can find apps for music teachers that offer sophisticated online lesson management.
+You can find apps for music teachers like Tonara that offer sophisticated online lesson management.

 Share Your Screen